President Barack Obama had some noteworthy company when he hit the links in Florida on Sunday: Tiger Woods.

 Though there has been no official word on how either of the men played, Rosaforte tweeted that Woods sunk a shot from the bunker for birdie on the first hole.
-Rosaforte also reported on the Golf Channel that Woods was in no way holding back for the commander-in-chief, according to USA Today.
+Rosaforte also reported on the Golf Channel that Woods was in no way holding back for the commander-in-chief.
 Instead, the once top golfer in the world was putting on a show, driving the green of a 378-yard par 4.

 Obama's golf game should be as good as it has ever been.
 On Saturday he spent eight hours with Woods' former swing coach Butch Harmon, playing 27 holes and hitting balls in the instructor's golf studio, Golf Digest reported.

 Sunday's outing was closed to media, but Harmon recounted to Golf Digest the interaction he witnessed between Woods and Obama.
 "The president said to Tiger, 'The last tournament you played was fun to watch.
 It's good to see you play well again.'
 You could tell he meant it.
 It just wasn't a throw it out compliment," he told the magazine.